xtaran/unburden-home-dir/README.md

 2. column: **Type** (`d`, `D`, `f` or `F`: directory or file, capital letter means "create it if it doesn't exist")
 3. column: **Path** relative to `$HOME` to move off to some other location.
-Must be of the same type as given in the second column.
 4. column: **Identifier** for file or directory in the other location.

-Must be of the same type as given in the second column.
+The (partial) path names given in the third and fourth column initially must be of the type declared in the second column, i.e. you can't list a file's name in the third column but then only give the path to the subdirectory to where it should be unburden in the fourth column.
+The fourth column must contain the path to the symlink target itself, too.

 What To Unburden?